Bet-at-home.com

 bet-at-home.com AG is a European online gambling and sports betting company that was founded in 1999.

-Their product range includes sportsbook, casino, live-casino, vegas, and virtual.

 Corporate history

 bet-at-home.com was founded in December 1999, in Wels Upper Austria, by Jochen Dickinger and Franz Ömer.
 In March 2000 www.bet-at-home.com went online.
 Initially the business focused its activities solely on online sports betting.
 Two months after the website was launched, the Livescore service, www.livescore.cc, was launched and this led to the relaunch of the bet-at-home.com website in 2002.
 With the start of the new online casino in November 2005, the website was again redesigned.
 In the following year (2006), bet-at-home.com launched its poker platform.
 In 2008, the product range broadened with the relaunch of a new online casino.
 A short while later, in June 2009, bet-at-home.com launched their new product line Games.
 Since September of the same year, live betting has been offered on various sporting events.
 Founded in 1999 as a limited company, in May 2004 the capital investments increased and bet-at-home.com transformed into a joint stock corporation.
 In December of the same year, the corporation was listed on the stock exchange.

 Further capital increases in subsequent years followed.
 Between 2006 and 2009 the corporation held a 60-percent share of Racebets GmbH. bet-at-home.com AG is a part of the "BetClic Everest SAS Group", which is one of the leading French companies in the industry of online gaming and sports betting and that acquired the majority vote in April 2009. bet-at-home.com AG’s shares are listed on the Stock Exchange in Frankfurt, Xetra.
 In 2012 there was a change from the Open Market to the Entry Standard of the Frankfurt Stock Exchange.